 Tarfala Hut to Kebnekaise Fjallstation.
 A big glacier skiing day, or if conditions are good, this is our first chance to climb Kebnekaise before heading to the comforts of the Kebnekaise Fjallstation – where hot showers await!
 Later, we then enjoy a filling meal in the restaurant.
 The Fjallstation has 4G reception, hot showers, sauna and bar facilities.
 1000m ascent, 1400m descent.

 Ascent of Kebnekaise, 2098m.
 A big, technical ski mountaineering day, climbing Sweden’s highest mountain.
 The route up Kebnekaise involves traversing a glacier, before climbing a steep couloir on foot using fixed ropes to reach the final summit ridge.
 Overnight at the Kebnekaise Fjallstation.
 1500m ascent and descent.

-Early morning taxi back to airport for flights home.
+Early start for flights home.

 Your meeting point for this trip is Kiruna (KRN), situated in northern Sweden.

 The most convenient way to reach the Kebnekaise region is fly to Stockholm, with connecting flights on to Kiruna airport.

 Group transfers to the hotel and road head at Nikkaluokta and skidoo transfers into the mountains are all included in the trip price.